-Bullying by childhood peers leaves a trace that can change the expression of a gene linked to moodDecember 18th, 2012 in Psychology & Psychiatry /
+Bullying by childhood peers leaves a trace that can change the expression of a gene linked to moodDecember 18, 2012 in Medicine & Health / Psychology & Psychiatry

 A recent study by a researcher at the Centre for Studies on Human Stress (CSHS) at the Hôpital Louis-H. Lafontaine and professor at the Université de Montréal suggests that bullying by peers changes the structure surrounding a gene involved in regulating mood, making victims more vulnerable to mental health problems as they age.